Pattern recovery by SLOPE: Introduction

-The notion of SLOPE pattern was first introduced in \cite{schneider2020geometry}.
-It allows to describe the structure (sparsity and clusters) induced by SLOPE.
-The SLOPE pattern extracts from a given vector: \begin{itemize} \item[a)] The sign of the components (positive, negative or null), \item[b)] The clusters (indices of components equal in absolute value), \item[c)] The hierarchy between the clusters. \end{itemize} This article focuses on recovering the pattern of $\beta$ by SLOPE.
-From a mathematical perspective, the main result is Theorem \ref{th:PT+}, which specifies two conditions (named positivity and subdifferential conditions) characterizing pattern recovery by SLOPE.
+This article focuses on recovering the pattern of $\beta$ by SLOPE.
+From a mathematical perspective, the main result is Theorem \ref{th:PT+}, which specifies two conditions (named positivity and subdifferential conditions) characterizing pattern recovery by SLOPE in both noisy and noiseless settings.
 A byproduct of Theorem \ref{th:PT+} is the SLOPE irrepresentability condition: a necessary and sufficient condition for pattern recovery in the noiseless case.
+The word ``irrepresentability'' is a tribute to works written a decade ago on sign recovery by LASSO \citep{fuchs2004sparse,meinshausen2006high,wainwright2009sharp,zhao,zou}.
+However, when deriving the irrepresentability condition for SLOPE we developed a substantially different mathematical framework, which paves the way for similar analyses of other penalized estimators.
+Even in the case of the LASSO (see Remark \ref{rem:LASSO}), the sign recovery characterization provided by Theorem \ref{th:PT+} is new and could simplify the proofs of well-known results regarding the LASSO irrepresentability condition.
+Furthermore, Theorem \ref{th:PT+} provides a sufficient, though not necessary, condition under which a SLOPE solution shares the same model subspace for the sorted $\ell_1$ norm as $\beta$, and correctly identifies the sets of irrelevant or clustered components of $\beta$.
+In this way we strengthen the results of \citep{vaiter,vaiter2017model,sharma2013consistent}.
+Finally, the proposed positivity and subdifferential conditions are crucial in developing an algorithm for computing the solution path of SLOPE \citep{dupuis2024solution} or to study pattern recovery by proximal-thresholded SLOPE \cite[Theorem 2.2]{tardivel2024etude}.

-The word ``irrepresentability'' is a tribute to works written a decade ago on sign recovery by LASSO \cite{fuchs2004sparse,meinshausen2006high,wainwright2009sharp,zhao,zou}.
-However, we believe that our mathematical perspective is novel, and paves the path for similar analyses of other penalized estimators.
-Moreover, in Theorems \ref{th:bound}, \ref{th:bound_n} and \ref{th:asymp sufficient}, under the open SLOPE irrepresentability condition (a condition slightly stronger than the SLOPE irrepresentability condition) we prove that the probability of pattern recovery by SLOPE tends to $1$ as soon as $X$ is fixed and gaps between distinct absolute values of $\beta$ diverge to infinity or the sample size $n$ diverges to infinity.
+In Theorem \ref{th:bound} we consider a noisy case and under the open SLOPE irrepresentability condition (a condition slightly stronger than the SLOPE irrepresentability condition) we prove that the probability of pattern recovery by SLOPE tends to $1$ as soon as $X$ is fixed and gaps between distinct absolute values of $\beta$ diverge to infinity.
+Additionally, in Theorems \ref{th:bound_n} and \ref{th:asymp sufficient} we apply the SLOPE irrepresentability condition to derive results on the asymptotic pattern recovery by SLOPE when the number of variables $p$ is fixed and the sample size $n$ diverges to infinity.